Yonigoldwas/Yoni_geospatial_rs_portfolio/README.md

 Crop type maps and evaluation metrics that show how well simple methods can separate crops in the learned embedding space.

 ---
-### 2.3 Corn and soy classification with GEE Python API

-**Repository**
-`gee_python_corn_soy_classification`

-**Summary**
-Supervised classification of corn and soy using Sentinel two data and the GEE Python API, implemented in a Colab style notebook with clear training, prediction, and evaluation steps.

----

 ## 3. Flood and risk mapping